fbpx

 The need for permission when quoting material in a publication depends on the length of the individual quotes.
 Typically, permission is not needed for short quotations from other publications as long as the quotes are matched accurately and completely cited.
 Permission is required for long excerpts or reproduction of whole works.

-We hope you are able to enjoy and take advantage of many of these features.
 If you experience technical problems with the website, we advise you first to make sure you are using the most updated version of your browser.
 If problems persist, please feel free to contact us at speeches@byu.edu so we can help—and be advised of any bugs in our site.
 As always, we welcome any feedback from our users!